 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy, flavorful gluten free breakfast casserole is made with eggs, milk, vegetables, and smokey meat, plus pancake mix and hash browns for structure.
+This hearty gluten free breakfast casserole is packed with eggs, milk, savory vegetables, smoky meat, and held together with pancake mix and hash browns for structure.

 Want to save this recipe?